rerun-modules/rundeck-plugin/commands/remote-node-steps/README.md

 	DEFAULT=
 	EXPORT=false
 	RUNDECK_PLUGIN_CONFIG_SCOPE=Project
+	RUNDECK_PLUGIN_CONFIG_RENDERINGOPTIONS_DISPLAYTYPE=PASSWORD

 Your plugin will be built in such a way that the api-key is not presented to the job writer as a plugin parameter.

+If you are creating a new project via the CLI, you can configure the plugin like so:

+	rd-project -a create -p myproject \
+	    --project.plugin.RemoteScriptNodeStep.waitfor.api-key=3D5D004C-A9BC-476E-9162-6E176ADFF914